 Is peerless gas boiler efficient?

 Peerless gas boilers are among the most efficient in the industry.
-They have a high efficiency rating, which means they use less energy to heat your home than other brands.
-The peerless gas boiler also has a variable speed fan, which allows it to adjust its speed according to how much heat you need at any given moment.
-This prevents waste of energy and improves its overall efficiency.
+They have a high-efficiency rating, which means they use less energy to heat your home than other brands.
+The peerless gas boiler also has a variable-speed fan, which allows it to adjust its speed according to how much heat you need at any given moment.
+This prevents the waste of energy and improves its overall efficiency.

 The efficiency rating for a gas boiler (measured in kilowatts per hour or kw/h) indicates how much energy it uses relative to its heating capacity.
 For example, if you have a boiler with 6kW of heating capacity and an efficiency rating of 82%, this means that every hour that you run your central heating system at full bore, it will consume 822 watts from the mains supply (1 kW = 1000 watts).

 peerless gas boiler age

 Peerless boilers are known for their longevity, with a lifespan of 20-30 years.
 This is due to the fact that Peerless boilers are manufactured using materials such as stainless steel and copper, which are more durable.